LDSSA/ds-prep-course-2023/Week 03/SLU05 - Flow Control/README.md

 We'll conclude with a new method of building lists.

+After going through the Learning Notebooks you should try your new skills in the Practice Notebook before heading to the Exercise Notebook!
+This chapter is a big step forward in your programming journey and it might take a bit more effort than the previous chapters.
+The Practice Notebook, even though ungraded, is meant to help you get more comfortable with Flow Control in Python and be more at ease when solving the Exercise Notebook.

 ---
 Take the fate of your code into your own hands.
 ---